wesbragagt/migrate-cra-vite-app/README.md

 # Migrating from CRA(Create React App) to Vite

-This repository demonstrates how to migrate from CRA to Vite in six simple steps, which include:
+This repository demonstrates how to migrate from CRA to Vite in [six simple pull-requests](https://github.com/wesbragagt/migrate-cra-vite-app/pulls?q=is%3Apr+is%3Aclosed+sort%3Acreated-asc), which include:

 1. Crazy fast bundling and development hot module replacement
 2. Environment Variables